By staff reporters Jiang Shengyang and Yan Ke

 In June 2019, Wanshouyan National Archaeological Park officially opened.
 The park is covered in lush greenery.
 Visitors can recreate scenes of ancient human life and work in front of the artificial stone pavement, and experience the natural ecology of the past through films at the museum.
 Zhu Yanfang, a teacher at Sanming Comprehensive Practice School, now brings her students to Wanshouyan every week for field study.
 "Why was the floor of the Chuanfan Cave paved with stones?"
 "What were the stone artifacts used for?"
 Field exploration offers a chance for students to ask questions about things that happened ages ago.

-Ecological beauty and popularity have brought economic benefits as villagers in the vicinity offer happy farming and leisure activities.
+Ecological beauty and popularity have brought economic benefits as villagers in the vicinity offer agritainment and other leisure activities.
 Wang Yuanhe, the old village branch secretary of Yanqian Village, and the local villagers are rejoicing in the promising future brought by Wanshouyan.

 There will be a variety of new experiences.
 “With conservation and protection as the bottom line, we would highlight the prehistoric cultural features so that more people can get to know Wanshouyan,” said Liao Ronghua, director of the Sanming Municipal Culture and Tourism Bureau.